2022-23 NFL Regular Season Win Total Odds

-See Bears’ regular season win total odds for 2022-23 originally appeared on NBC Sports Chicago
+See Commanders’ regular season win total odds for 2022-23 originally appeared on NBC Sports Washington

 With just 17 games in an NFL regular season, wins are extremely precious.